museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+Chirping of the quails
-spare my little buzzing friends
+How swift it is
-from the kiri tree.
+Two white butterflies?